mother-of-all-self-hosting/ansible-role-nextcloud/docs/configuring-nextcloud.md

 #### Enable debug mode

-You can enable debuigging mode for Nextcloud by adding the following configuration to your `vars.yml` file:
+You can enable debugging mode for Nextcloud by adding the following configuration to your `vars.yml` file:

 ```yml
 nextcloud_config_parameter_debug: true